Floorp-Projects/Floorp/README.md

 - Floorp Browser is based on Mozilla Firefox.
 Floorp Browser is not affiliated with Mozilla & Mozilla Firefox.

 - Floorp uses Mozilla Firefox's source code & other open source projects.
-See [Floorp License Notices](#floorp-license-notices-📄) section.
+See [Floorp License Notices](#📄-Floorp-License-Notices-📄)

 ### 📧 Contact